veerpekky/cloudformation-cli-hooks-extension/README.md

 ### Usage

-All of these commands are meant to be run from inside your pre-initialized Hooks project directory.
+All of these commands (exluding `build-guard-hook`) are meant to be run from inside your pre-initialized Hooks project directory.
 You can initialize a new project by using the `cfn init` command from the [CloudFormation CLI](https://github.com/aws-cloudformation/cloudformation-cli?tab=readme-ov-file#command-init).
 All of the commands use the `cfn hook` prefix, ex. `cfn hook describe`.

 #### Command: describe